 I was born in 1991 in the small town in New Mexico called Taos, where I grew up partially in town and partially on the the Taos Pueblo.
 I grew up a vegetarian, in a family who really weren't the most prolific cooks and was extremely picky.
 The firsts tastes of real food I had really blew my mind, exiting me about food for the first time.

-I cooked all through out High School, even competing and doing well in companions, but after graduating High School I was torn as to what to do.
+I cooked all through out High School, even competing and doing well in competitions, but after graduating High School I was torn as to what to do.
 Finally making the decision to get a degree in business while cooking on the side, getting the benefits of the great instate tuition while still practicing cooking.

 In the Autumn of 2010, I dropped out after my first semester of College and moved to Chicago to learn solely by trade.
-I applyed to almost every restaurant in the city and on the second day received replies from restaurants a couple restaurants, one being Alinea.
-I staged at both, had received offers from both, obviously choosing Alinea.
+I applyed to almost every restaurant in the city and on the second day received replies from a couple restaurants, one being Alinea.
+I staged at both, had received offers from both and obviously choosing Alinea.
 I was a 19 year old kid who had only worked in kitchens cooking burgers and flourless chocolate cakes.
 Here I was about to work in one of the greatest restaurants in the world, and I didn't even know it.
 The following sixteen months went on to be some of the most important sixteen months I have ever experienced.
 Everything there blew my mind, it opened new ways of thinking not only for the food but down to simple details such as how you should treat a roll of plastic wrap.
 Being such a young kid with high ambitions I wanted to continue moving up but knew that I still didn't have the knowledge to do so, so I went in search of a place that was more raw in terms of the food.
 I ended up finding The Willow's Inn on Lummi Island, Washington.

 The Willow's Inn was a completely different experience.
 I had found the complete opposite restaurant.
 I learned a lot of what I was looking for, learning to forage, how to cut fish and how to be more connected to nature to name a few.
 At the end of the season there I had ran out of money and was craving that intensity of a Michelin star restaurant again. it was either back to Chicago or to San Francisco.
 I came to the decision to try out San Francisco.
 I sent an email to a restaurant that I had been following and romancing ever since I was in Chicago, Saison, and got a quick reply, unlike the first handful of times I tried.
 I scheduled a meeting for Monday, it was Saturday evening.
 I packed up my car and drove straight to San Francisco not knowing at the time but Saison was undergoing construction on a new space and because the buildout took so long most of the previous team had left.
 I made it to San Francisco on the Monday morning and had the meeting later that afternoon.
 I immediately fell in love with the space, it was raw while refined, it was the perfect mix between my two previous experiences.
 We talked for a couple hours and all while I tried to not show exactly how excited I was.
 A few days later I got called back in to talk about my position.
 I had been picked to for the meat station.
 This is exactly everything I wanted and needed, I still can't believe how smooth it all worked out.